syrupy-project/syrupy/README.md

 pip uninstall syrupy
 ```

 If you have decided not to use Syrupy for your project after giving us a try, we'd love to get your feedback.
-Please create a GitHub issue if applicable, or drop a comment in our [Slack channel](https://opensource.tophat.com/slack).
+Please create a GitHub issue if applicable, or drop a comment in our [Discord server](https://discord.gg/YhK3GFcZrk).

 ## Contributing